libbytheoharis/receiptTracker/README.md

 The

-Add opencv if not
+Add opencv if not already installed on your local machine.
+* [How to install opencv](https://docs.opencv.org/master/df/d65/tutorial_table_of_content_introduction.html) - How to install opencv.

 ```
-put the command to add here
+Run the source code in your IDE.
 ```